microsoft/coyote/docs/_learn/core/logging.md

 coverage](../tools/coverage) for an example graph output.
 The `coyote` test tool sets this up for you when you specify `--graph` or `--coverage activity` command line options.

-The `--verbose` command line option can also affect the default logging behavior.
-When `--verbose` is specified all log output is written to the `System.Console`.
-This can result in a lot of output especially if the test is performing many iterations.
-It is usually more useful to only capture the output of the one failing iteration in a given test run and this is done by the testing runtime automatically when `--verbose` is not set.
-In the latter case, all logging is redirected into an `NullTextWriter` and only when a bug is found is the iteration run again with your real log writers activated to capture the full log for that iteration.
+The `--verbosity` command line option can also affect the default logging behavior.
+When `--verbosity` is specified all log output is written to the `System.Console` by default, but you can specify different levels of output using `--verbosity quiet` to get no output, `--verbosity minimal` to see only error messages and `--verbosity normal` to get errors and warnings.
+This can produce a lot of output especially if you run many testing iterations.
+It is usually more useful to only capture the output of the one failing iteration in a log file and this is done automatically by the testing runtime when `--verbosity` is not specified.

 See [IActorRuntimeLog API documentation](/coyote/learn/ref/Microsoft.Coyote.Actors/IActorRuntimeLogType).